Social Gaming 18+

 No, sports betting in Hawaii is not legal.

-Hawaii prohibits all forms of gambling in the state, making them just one of two states.
+Hawaii prohibits all forms of brick-and-mortar and online gambling in the state, making them just one of two states to not permit any kind of gambling site.
 The only accepted form is social gaming.

 No, Hawaii has determined that fantasy sports and daily fantasy sports are illegal.
 Sites including DraftKings and FanDuel no longer accept players from Hawaii.
 This was not considered a massive blow to the providers due to a generally low interest in sports.